-Just like our regular category blocking policy settings, AppAware settings can be easily turned off/on and the changes will take effect immediately.
+Like our regular category-blocking policy settings, AppAware settings can be easily turned off/on, and the changes will take effect immediately.

 You also get reports on who has been attempting to use Facebook on your network.
 This can be found in your query logs page, which now includes an AppAware column.